Why should I buy hamster toys for my hamster?

 Hamster chew toys should be your first choice while searching for hamster toys since hamsters have incisor teeth that are constantly growing and chew toys act like braces to ensure the teeth come in perfectly.

 While looking for a chew toy, make sure to go for the wooden option, such as cedar or other evergreen-type woods.

-However, make sure whichever toy you pick out does not contain pesticides and insecticides, as they can harm your pet.
-The easiest way to ensure the quality of the chew toys you pick is to choose the ones made specifically for hamsters.
+However, make sure whichever toy you pick out does not contain pesticides and insecticides, as they can harm your hamster.
+Also, make sure it states the chew toy has been designed for hamsters.

 As you know, a hamster licks itself clean, but treating your hamster to the occasional sand bath can be fun.
-It creates an authentic wildlife experience for your furry mate while also being an excellent method for cleaning his fur and removing grease and any skin parasites from his body.
+It creates an authentic wildlife experience for hamsters while also being an excellent method for cleaning fur and removing grease and any skin parasites from the body.

 Pro tip: if you feel your hamster is getting dirty, opt for a sand bath instead of exposing him to water.
 Hamsters generally hate being wet and giving them a water bath is rarely advisable.

 What is a hamster hide and seek tunnel?

 It is no secret that hamsters love to hide, so treating them to a hide and seek tunnel will surely get you in your pet's good graces!

 To take it a step further, find a tunnel with multiple options for entry and exit.
 This might take you a while to find, but it will be worth it once you see how much your hamster enjoys the toy.

 If your hamster is on the smaller side, you will have no problem finding this at a pet store.
 However, if you have a Syrian hamster, you might have to search around to find the perfect tunnel size for your pet.